 When you register for the portfolio, you will receive a link to a site that contains the reading sets and the question.
 You should allow several weeks to analyze the readings in light of the question, draft your new essay, review your new essay, and finalize the essay.
 We give some advice on how to carefully read and analyze the reading sets below, and the Writing Proficiency Office will offer workshops and tutoring to help students.

-The new essay must be at least five full pages.
-Papers must be double-spaced with 1" margins, using a maximum of 12-point type, on 8 1/2" by 11" paper.
+The new essay must be at least five (5) full pages.
+Papers must be double-spaced with 1" margins, using a maximum of 12-point type (we recommend using Times New Roman), on 8 1/2" by 11" paper.

 The cover page should contain this statement, with your signature and printed name: "I certify that this essay is entirely my own work and has not been revised or altered by anyone else."